Get answers for your health queries from top Doctors for FREE!

 • Regular exercise helps in reducing inflammation and improves circulation.
 It helps in reducing back pain.

-• Exercise helps in strengthening the muscles around the prostate gland.
-This may help in improving urination flow and controlling back pain.
+• Exercise helps strengthen the muscles around the prostate gland.
+This may improve urination flow and control back pain.

 • Regular exercise and maintaining a healthy body weight can significantly help in managing enlarged prostate back pain in the long term.

-• Also, maintaining a good posture can help in reducing the strain on your back, which might help in back pain reduction.
+• Also, maintaining good posture can help reduce the strain on your back, which might reduce back pain.

 How long does it take for treatment to improve back pain caused by an enlarged prostate?